How to Stop Diarrhea in Babies Fast, Safely at Home

 - Spicy or salty foods

-Food supports healing — fasting does not.
+Food supports healing.
+Fasting does not.

-5. Watch closely for dehydration signs
+5. Watch Closely for Dehydration Signs

-Seek medical help immediately if you notice:
+Seek medical help immediately if you notice any of the following:

 - Dry mouth or tongue